MircoT/mircot.github.io/_posts/2015-04-29-cordova-splashscreen.markdown

 <preference name="SplashScreen" value="screen" />
 {% endhighlight %}

-This have to be checked immediatly, specially if you are working in a project made from someone else.
+This have to be checked immediately, especially if you are working in a project made from someone else.